Alcaraz produces another major comeback to win French Open final in five-set thriller against Sinner

 On a warm day with a light breeze caressing Court Philippe-Chatrier, big names turned out.

-Dustin Hoffman and Natalie Portman, movie director Spike Lee, singer Pharrell Williams, Formula 1 driver George Russell and world rugby star Antoine Dupont watched what promised to be a tight contest, perhaps a classic between the world’s two best-ranked players.
+Dustin Hoffman and Natalie Portman, movie director Spike Lee, singer Pharrell Williams, Formula 1 driver George Russell and world rugby star Antoine Dupont watched what promised to be a tight contest.

 One of the greatest finals in French Open history was just getting started.